Pregnant Indian activist trapped in one of Asia's most crowded prisons | DW | 09.06.2020

 Read more: Indian diaspora in Germany deplores 'fascist' citizenship act

-Experts now warn that conditions have worsened due to the coronavirus crisis and fear of mass outbreaks of the disease inside prisons.
-All three of Delhi's prisons have reported coronavirus outbreaks and at least 20 prison workers and inmates have been found infected with the virus.
+Experts now warn that prison conditions have worsened due to the coronavirus crisis and they fear mass outbreaks of the disease inside facilities.
+All three of Delhi's prisons have reported coronavirus outbreaks and at least 20 prison workers and inmates have been infected with the virus.

 Zargar's lawyers have repeatedly raised concerns about the activist's health and pregnancy-related risks in their bail pleas, but to no avail.
 They informed the court that she reportedly suffers from polycystic ovary syndrome and has a history of urinary tract infections.